noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.3.

 A figure showing the diversity of deep-sea corals across study sites in the Southern California Bight.
-Figure: Etnoyer et al. 2015
+Figure credit: Etnoyer et al. 2015.

 ### Details